Topics Map > Teaching Strategies > Course Management

 • Express empathy, and consider having a way for students to briefly connect with you and one another to lessen social isolation.

-• Have a plan for facilitating and promoting the kinds of student interactions you need to facilitate learning.
+• Have a plan for facilitating and promoting the kinds of student interactions you need to enable learning.
 Equally important, have a plan for how you will address interactions that do not meet your expectations or that are disruptive to student learning.

 • Remind students that they will need to have patience.
 They will experience problems and obstacles, which will help them to know that you understand and expect that, too.